Timmy80/minecraft-vanilla/README.md

   - when **auto-backup** is configured the map is backed-up weekly (by default) using cron.
 A backup is also performed each time the server is stopped.
   - if you want to change the backup frequency then add the option `--backup-frequency` to the command line or set the env **MC_BACKUP_FREQUENCY**. example: `MC_BACKUP_FREQUENCY=daily`.

-If you would like to run a minecraft server on temporary cloud instance instead of permanently running server you can use the **auto-dowload** and/or **auto-upload**.
+If you would like to run a Minecraft server on temporary cloud instance instead of permanently running server you can use the **auto-dowload** and/or **auto-upload**.
 It requires to configure the ssh-remote-url and add a ssh key to the container.
   - to configure it add the option `--ssh-remote-url` to the command line or set the env `MC_SSH_REMOTE_URL` with a value of the form `user@server:/path/to/backup/dir`
   - map a volume with and **id_rsa** and **id_rsa.pub** file on **/minecraft/ssh**. (use the following command to create the ssh key if you dont have one: `ssh-keygen -b 4096 -